 Mostly, I teach courses related to cognitive psychology, including research methods, statistics, and physiological psychology.
-Although, I also enjoy teaching introductory psychology and developing some special topics courses for Elmira’s unique Term III.
-I also teach an advanced seminar that focuses on the cognitive and cultural impacts of the (hardly new, but increasingly prevalent) phenomenon of "multitasking,” as well as a an in-depth course on the psychology of memory.
+I also enjoy teaching courses on health and aging, sleep and dreaming, and memory.
+Following my research interests, I teach an advanced seminar that focuses on the cognitive and cultural impacts of the phenomenon of "multitasking."

-Currently, I reside in the nearby town of Painted Post, and I enjoy spending my free time exploring the Finger Lakes and the Adirondacks.
+Currently, I reside in the nearby town of Corning, and I enjoy spending my free time exploring the Finger Lakes and the Adirondacks.